Upstream#

 two

-parameter instructs Angie to randomly select two servers and then choose a server using the specified method.
-The default method is least_conn which passes a request to a server with the least number of active connections.response_time_factor (PRO)#
+parameter is specified, Angie randomly selects two servers and then chooses a server using the specified method.
+The default method is least_conn, which passes a connection to the server with the least number of active connections.response_time_factor (PRO)#

 90